is wholesaling real estate legal in delaware

 assignment of contract

-The most direct way to avoid a potential legal issue as a real estate wholesaler in Delaware is to choose to do a double closing.
+The most direct way to avoid a potential legal issue as a Delaware real estate wholesaler is to do a double closing.
 As the name suggests, there are two closings – which typically occur back-to-back.
-In the first closing, the real estate wholesaler is the buyer, whereas, in the second closing, the real estate wholesaler is now the seller.
+In the first closing, the real estate wholesaler is the buyer, whereas in the second closing, the real estate wholesaler is now the seller.

 The difference between the two sales prices (minus the cost to do business) would be the profit or assignment fee.
-But note, although more cautious, there are double closing costs included – which most would say is money well spent considering the protection it offers.
+However, although more cautious, double closing costs are included—which most would say is money well spent considering the protection it offers.

 Final Thoughts

-Real estate wholesaling has become a wildly popular investment strategy in the recent past, although as an investment strategy, there is nothing new (or improved) about wholesaling real estate deals.
-Real estate wholesaling offers new investors a way to inch into the real estate market, with little capital required.
+Is wholesaling real estate legal in Delaware?
+Yes, it is.
+In fact, real estate wholesaling has become a wildly popular investment strategy in the recent past, although as an investment strategy, there is nothing new (or improved) about wholesaling real estate deals.
+Real estate wholesaling offers new investors a way to inch into the real estate market with little capital required.

-But, considering the potential consequences for errors and unexpected consequences, real estate wholesalers should approach wholesaling proactively, get the proper training required, and engage with great prudence and transparency.
+However, considering the potential consequences of errors and unexpected consequences, real estate wholesalers should approach wholesaling proactively, get the proper training, and engage with great prudence and transparency.

-The fact that Delaware falls within the list of attorney-close states helps real estate wholesalers avoid legality issues while the transaction closes.
-Real estate wholesalers should take advantage of their chosen attorney’s legal knowledge and location experience to ensure they have the best outcome.
+Delaware's inclusion on the list of attorney-close states helps real estate wholesalers avoid legal issues while the transaction closes.
+Wholesalers should take advantage of their chosen attorney’s legal knowledge and location experience to ensure the best outcome.

 free real estate investment training